PREPRINT

 I'll start by saying the following: Project Management is not something you will start out doing.
 Especially for startups it is very common to have no project management in place at all.
 This is not inherently bad, as it keeps the initial development cycles quite lean.
 Eventually though, as more and more people join the team, project management will gain in importance.

 Startups and companies of all sizes are often tempted to hop on to the latest trend.
-So, when buzwwords like SCRUM and Agile are thrown around, entrepreneurs and engineers alike will be tempted.
-Project management relies heavily on your team and project specifics.
-You will need different project management strategies when developing software for NASA, than when creating a cross-plattform calculator app.
+So, when buzzwords like SCRUM and Agile are thrown around, entrepreneurs and engineers alike will be tempted.
+Project management relies heavily on your team and project specific requirements.
+You will need different project management strategies when developing software for NASA, then when creating a cross-platform calculator app.

 The main objective is always the same: Teams need structure, projects need to be properly planned.
 The crucial point to keep in mind is the following: The project management process should not hinder actual work on the project.
 Take ideas from different approaches, i.e. story points and sprints, discuss them with your team and try working with them.
 If these ideas don't work for your team, rethink your process don't make your team fit the process.